+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Display Backlight in the Menu, then press the ENTER

+button.

+- The Display Backlight screen displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to select the desired backlight mode, either ON or OFF.

-- - The Display Backlight screen displays. - When the desired backlight mode is selected, press the ENTER → button to save your changes. - The display returns to the Menu, and the backlight turns "on" or "off" as selected.
+- When the desired backlight mode is selected, press the ENTER ⊕ button to save your changes.

+- The display returns to the Menu, and the backlight turns "on" or "off" as selected.